jettro/semi-website/_guides/weaviate/current/schema.md

     description: "Name of the Company"'
 ```

-An example of creating a schema item of the semantic kind _Action_ might look like this:
+An example of creating a schema item of the semantic kind _Action_ might look like this.
+Note that the properties `fromCompany` and `toCompany` are cross-references to the class `Company`:

 ```bash
 $ curl http://localhost/v1/schema/actions -X POST -H 'Content-type: text/x-yaml' -d \